Summary: Saved views are stored in memory and can be recalled at a later date for further investigation. This pages explains how to work with them.

-All available saved views are then displayed in Graph mode - click the saved view you require to view its contents:
+All available saved views are then displayed in the drop down list:

-A Preferences option exists which enables you to change the method of accessing a saved view.
+A Preferences option exists which enables you to toggle the method of accessing a saved view between the drop down list (default) and graph mode.
 See Saved view drill mode in Configuring display preferences.

 Using a Saved view

 A Saved view can be exploited just like any other standard Application view.
 In other words, you can drill down and right click objects/nodes just as you would with a standard view.

 It is possible (starting v.
 2.4.0-funcrel) to enrich a saved view by adding new nodes to the view resulting from a global search performed with the search option available in the toolbar.
 This feature is only available for Saved views:

 If you make a change to a saved view (adding new nodes etc.) and you want to retain those changes, you can use the Save (save the view with the same name) and Save As (save the view with a new name - the old name is not retained) options:

 Note that duplicate names for saved views are not permitted:

 Nodes that have been manually grouped together using the Group selected nodes option will be retained as "grouped" when the view is saved: